ayaNader/google-homepage/README.md

-This is the first odind project front-end project.
+This is the first odind front-end project.